TianyuQ/me/content/teaching/Science and Technology Innovation/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}} -->

+I worked as the teaching assistant of Science and Technology Innovation lectured by Prof. Jingchuan Wang in 2021 Spring at Shanghai Jiao Tong University.

 <!-- Slides can be added in a few ways: